Security OU – Security Tooling account

 To aggregate and route security and compliance findings from across AWS accounts and Regions, to a centralized security information and event management (SIEM) or other security orchestration system

-For additional guidance on these use cases, including how to set up each, see the blog post Three recurring Security Hub usage patterns and how to deploy them
+For additional guidance on these use cases, including how to set them up, see the blog post Three recurring Security Hub usage patterns and how to deploy them

 . -